tochiu/c8/README.md

 ## Installation

-C8 is tested mostly on WIndows.
-If on linux, see [below](#caveats) for required system packages before you continue.
+C8 is tested mostly on Windows but should work on Mac and Linux.
+If on Linux, see [below](#caveats) for required system packages before you continue.

 At this moment C8 can only be installed from source with [cargo](https://crates.io/).
 Rust 1.65.0 or greater is required.